-Mutualistic fungi are reminiscent parasitic fungi that live on other living organisms.
-In contrast to parasitism, mutualism benefits all involved organisms.
-The fungi will get nutrition, mainly carbohydrates, from their partners, but will also give something back to them.
+Mutualistic fungi live on other organisms, however in contrast to parasitism, mutualism benefits all involved organisms.
+The fungi get nutrition, mainly carbohydrates, from their partners, but also give something back to them.
 Below, different forms of mutualism found in fungi are explained with examples.

-The rumen fungi (Neocallimastigomycota) occur in the gastrointestinal tract of herbivore mammals like reindeer.
-Here, they break down indigestible cellulose and hemicellulose in leaves, twigs and lichens.
-In this way, the fungi get access to soluble carbohydrates (sugars) while they release the excess sugars together with amino acid and simple proteins.
-Those are now ready for uptake in the gastrointestinal tract of the mammal.
-Without the fungi these nutrients would have disappeared undigested in the faeces.
+Rumen fungi (Neocallimastigomycota) inhabit the gastrointestinal tract of herbivorous mammals.
+They break down indigestible cellulose and hemicellulose of leaves, twigs and lichens.
+The fungi get access to soluble carbohydrates (sugars) and release excess sugars, amino acids and simple proteins which the host can now uptake.
+Without rumen fungi these nutrients are indigestible and would be excreted in the faeces.

-Another example a symbiotic relationship of fungi is lichen.
-Lichens are composite organisms made up of fungi (usually Ascomycota) living in very close connection with green algae (Chlorophyta) or/and cyanobacteria.
-The latter are photoautotrophs, providing the fungi with carbohydrates.
+Another example of a symbiotic relationship of fungi are lichens.
+Lichens are composite organisms made up of fungi (usually Ascomycota) living in very close connection with green algae (Chlorophyta) and/or cyanobacteria.
+The latter two are photoautotrophs, providing the fungi with carbohydrates.
 The fungi, on the other hand, provide the photoautotrophic partners with protection, mineral nutrition and water.
-Lichens will not be dealt with in this chapter, but will be given a special treatment by Arve Elvebakk in the following chapter.
+Lichens will not be dealt with in this chapter but will be given a special treatment by Arve Elvebakk in the following chapter.

-Within mycorrhiza we distiguish different types.
+Within mycorrhiza we distinguish different types.
 Three are described here:

-Arbuscular mycorrhiza (AM) is the most widespread and common mycorrhiza The involved fungi belong to order Glomales in Mucoromycota.
-It is the oldest type of mycorrhiza, and undoubted fossils are found from the Silurian period, about 430 million years ago.
-Probably, arbuscular mycorrhizae were involved when plants established on land.
+Arbuscular mycorrhiza (AM) belong to order Glomales in Mucoromycota.
+They are the oldest, most common and widespread mycorrhiza.
+Specimens are found in fossils from the Silurian period (~430 million years ago).
+Arbuscular mycorrhizae were likely involved when the initial plants colonised land.
 The mycorrhiza is endotrophic, i.e. the hyphae penetrate the root cell walls without penetrating the cell membrane.
 Inside the cells, the hyphae develop densely branched arbuscles and, in some species, bladder shaped vesicles.
-The exchange of nutrients takes place by the arbuscles.
-The vesicles probably serve as storage organs.
-Sexual stages are not known, and the fungi spread with large (up to 500 µm in diameter) mitotic chlamydospores produced on hyphae outside the root system.
-Arbuscular mycorrhizae are efficient in taking up phosphorus from soils and bedrock, and are important for the turnover of this element in the ecosystem.
+The exchange of nutrients takes place by the arbuscles and the vesicles serve as storage organs.
+The fungi spread with large (up to 500 µm in diameter) mitotic chlamydospores produced on hyphae outside the root system, however sexual stages are unknown.
+Arbuscular mycorrhizae are efficient in taking up phosphorus from soils and bedrock and are important for phosphorous cycling in the ecosystem.
 Several different species of plants can establish AM with the same fungus organism, making it possible for them to exchange nutrients via the hyphae.
-On Svalbard, the AM-fungi hitherto reported are Glomus, Archaeospora and Claroideoglomus spp.
-Arbuscular mycorrhiza are found in non-ectomycorrhizal plants in the families Asteraceae, Poaceae, and Ranuculaceae.
-No associations are yet indicated between the abundances of AM structures in roots and the physical or chemical composition of the soil influencing the fungi as abiotic factor.
+The AM-fungi species found on Svalbard are Glomus, Archaeospora and Claroideoglomus spp.
+Arbuscular mycorrhiza are found in non-ectomycorrhizal plant families: Asteraceae, Poaceae, and Ranuculaceae.

-Ericoid mycorrhiza is the mutualistic association between plants in the heather family (Ericaceae) and fungi in order Helotiales (Ascomycota), especially the Hymenoscyphus ericae species aggregate.
-Ericoid mycorrhizae establishes in very thin roots with swollen bark cells.
-On the outside of these cells the hyphae is running in a gel-like matrix (mucigel), and some of the hypae are penetrating the bark cells without penetrating the membrane.
-Therefore, the mycorrhiza association is considered as endotrophic.
-The fungi have the ability to break down complicated organic substances as amino acids and oligopeptides in humus into mineral nutrients.
+Ericoid mycorrhiza consist of the mutualistic relationship between heather family plants (Ericaceae) and fungi of the order Helotiales (Ascomycota), especially the Hymenoscyphus ericae species aggregate.
+Ericaceae are often found in heathlands, bogs and boreal forests.
+Known for their infertile soils, usually acidic and low in plant nutrients, ericoid mycorrhiza symbiosis allows Ericaceae to obtain essential nutrients.
+Ericoid mycorrhizae establish around thin root hairs with swollen bark cells.
+The hyphae run in a gel-like matrix (mucigel) on the outside of the bark cells, some of the hyphae penetrate these cells without penetrating the membrane.
+Therefore, the mycorrhiza association is endotrophic.
+The fungi have the ability to break down complex organic molecules as amino acids and oligopeptides in humus into mineral nutrients.
 These are provided to the plant roots.
-The most important mineral nutrient provided by the ericoid mycorrhiza fungi to the plant is nitrogen, but also phosphorus and potassium to a lower degree.
+The most important mineral nutrient provided by the ericoid mycorrhiza fungi to the plant is nitrogen, and also phosphorus and potassium but to a lower degree.
 Without these mutualistic fungi, the plant roots are only able to take up simple nitrogen compounds as nitrate and ammonium.